kba/hocr-spec/1.2/spec.md

   :: If property A is present, property B must also be present : <dfn>Conflicting Property</dfn>
   :: If property A is present, property B must not be present

-Properties may define a <dfn>default value</dfn>.
-For those elements for which the property is not <a lt="Disallowed Properties">disallowed</a> but not explicitly specified, the property is assigned to the element with the default value.

 Properties Grammar {#grammar}
 ------------------